 The best way to avoid any unexpected or unwanted data roaming charges is to know what your current mobile plan does and does not cover.
 The best way to do this is to consult with your mobile phone operator before you travel.

-When travelling you must be informed of:
+When travelling you must be alerted to:

 • charges incurred or, when a data roaming cap €61.50 (including VAT) is reached.
+Before this, you must also receive a warning message informing you when you have reached 80% of this roaming cap.

-• how to effectively avoid inadvertent roaming
+• how to effectively avoid inadvertent roaming.

-• contractual changes about roaming
+• contractual changes about roaming.

-Tips to avoid unexpected data roaming charges.
+Tips to avoid unexpected data roaming charges

 • Turn off data roaming –This will make sure you can only access data services when you are connected to Wi-Fi.

 • Limit background data use – Smartphone apps use data in the background even when not open.
 You can turn off automatic app updates in your handset settings.
+Some phones allow you to select which apps can use data, if you’d like that level of control.
+Just remember to return to the original setting when you are no longer roaming.

 • Track your data usage – Within your phone’s settings you may be able to see data usage for a specific period.
 While abroad keep an eye on this number to ensure you stay within limits.